Barry C Smith, Director

-Professor Barry C. Smith from the School of Philosophy at Birkbeck has been Director of the Institute since September 2008.
-His main work is in the philosophy of language and mind; he is particularly interested in knowledge of language and its relation to other aspects of the mind.
-He has also published on the emotions, the perception of taste and on self-knowledge.
+Professor Barry C. Smith has been Director of the Institute of Philosophy at the School of Advanced Study since 2008 and is the founding director of the Centre for the Study of the Senses, which pioneers collaborative research links between philosophers, psychologists and neuroscientists.
+He has published on the emotions, the perception of taste and on self-knowledge.
 In November 2012, Barry was appointed AHRC Leadership Fellow for the Science in Culture Theme.
 As part of this role he will provide intellectual and strategic leadership for the further development of the Science in Culture Theme and work closely with senior AHRC Programmes staff to develop partnerships within and beyond academia.
+He is a frequent broadcaster and recently wrote and presented a 10-part series for BBC Radio 4, The Uncommon Senses.
 Visit the Science in Culture website.

 Dr Ophelia Deroy's work is in philosophy of mind and cognitive neuroscience.
 It focuses on the varieties of ways in which our senses interact and shape our conscious experience.
 In addition to being Associate Director of the Institute of Philosophy, Ophelia is Senior Researcher for the Centre for the Study of the Senses.
 CenSes is an interdisciplinary research centre, bringing together philosophers of mind and perception, experimental psychologists and neuroscientists.
 Ophelia is Co-investigator on the 'Rethinking the Senses' project.
 This £2million grant was awarded by the Arts and Humanities Research Council as part of their Science in Culture programme.
 Visit Ophelia's website.